Qhama27/Digital_Portfolio1/README.md

 - [📎 View My Business Communication Evidence](Business_Comm.PNG)

 ###  Reflection (STAR Technique)
 **Situation**: I needed to enhance my communication skills for professional settings.
+During the Work Readiness Programme, I completed a training module focused on business communication skills essential for professional success.
-**Task**: To strengthen my writing style and clarity in verbal communication.
+**Task**: To understand the purpose of effective communication, the role of tone and formality, and how to maintain professionalism in all business interactions.
-**Action**: Practiced email writing, created formal documents, and participated in group discussions.
+**Action**: Practiced email writing, created formal documents, participated in group discussions and learnt when to use formal language, and appropriate behavior in virtual meetings.
-**Result**: Improved clarity, tone, and structure in communication — essential for business success.
+**Result**: I learned that business communication is about delivering information clearly, respectfully, and professionally.
+I also gained insight into maintaining positive body language, using the right tone in emails, and applying formal language appropriately in workplace settings.

 ---